AndrewAPrice/Perception/Services/Kernel/system calls.md

 ## Set memory address to clear on thread termination

-Sets a memory address of a 64-bit (8-byte aligned) integer that should cleared when the currently running thread is terminated.
+Sets a memory address of a non-zero 64-bit (8-byte aligned) integer that should cleared when the currently running thread is terminated.
+The kernel will also request that the process wake any futexes blocked on that address.

 ### Input
 * `rdi` - 28